 Life isn’t just an end of day quiz

 Being a manager means making decisions all the time.
 That’s what it takes to be a successful manager with a motivated and productive team.
-The Managing People online course series is like real-life.
+The Managing People elearning course series is like real-life.
 Each course is based on an episode in a soap opera.
 The learner plays the manager, leading a virtual team.
 Along the way their knowledge is topped up with what they need to know.
 They make a whole series of choices on the best thing to do and when in various scenarios.
 That’s what they’re measured on, just like real-life.

 Have a go at just one of the decisions in this course